individ1337/individ/README.md

 # Yo 🐟

 My name is Matvey and I'm 17 y.o.
 Python developer from Belarus.
 At this point I'm doing some things for fun, trying to see how far I can go with my experiments.
 Currently I'm interested in Python and diving deeper into it.
 I have some projects in my profile that I made for hobbying or just for fun.
-I use LINUX MINT BTW — simple, stable, and just works.

 ## 🔍 Technologies & Tools (that I had experience in)